GEVE-VENTILATOR/LabVIEW-Code/README.md

 All other values are updated at other places throughout the code.

 Finally, at the end of the Arduino main loop, we send all the data out via the serial interface:
+**Note:** This requires to **disable** (comment-out) **all other serial debug output**.
+This could easily be avoided by using for example the [_SoftwareSerial_](https://www.arduino.cc/en/Reference/SoftwareSerial) library on other digital outputs if available.
+During testing we saw that this takes about 54 ms to send the values instead of 4 ms with the normal USB UART.
+You could also define a special string token for LabVIEW to listen for.
+Be creative (and document it ;-)).

 ```
   //